Philadelphia: Sports

-Philadelphia's first professional sports team was baseball's Athletics, organized in 1860.
-The Athletics were initially an amateur league team that turned professional in 1871, and then became a founding team of the current National League in 1876.
-The city is one of 13 U.S. cities to have teams in all four major league sports: the Philadelphia Phillies of Major League Baseball (MLB), the Philadelphia Eagles of the National Football League (NFL), the Philadelphia Flyers of the National Hockey League (NHL), and the Philadelphia 76ers of the National Basketball Association (NBA).
+Philadelphia has one of the nation's richest histories in professional sports, dating back to the mid-19th century.
+Its first professional sports team, the Philadelphia Athletics, a professional baseball team, was founded in 1860.
+The Athletics were initially an amateur league team that turned professional in 1871.
+In 1876, the Athletics joined with seven other teams in founding the National League, now the longest continuously operating league in world sports.

+Philadelphia is one of 12 U.S. cities to have teams in all four major league sports: the Philadelphia Phillies of Major League Baseball (MLB), the Philadelphia Eagles of the National Football League (NFL), the Philadelphia Flyers of the National Hockey League (NHL), and the Philadelphia 76ers of the National Basketball Association (NBA).
 The Phillies, formed in 1883 as the Quakers and renamed in 1884, are the oldest team continuously playing under the same name in the same city in the history of American professional sports.

-The Philadelphia metro area is also home to the Philadelphia Union of Major League Soccer (MLS).
-The Union began playing their home games in 2010 at PPL Park, a soccer-specific stadium in Chester, Pennsylvania.
-The stadium's name was changed to Talen Energy Stadium in 2016 and to Subaru Park in 2020.
+The Philadelphia metro area is also home to the Philadelphia Union of Major League Soccer (MLS), plays their home games at Subaru Park, a soccer-specific stadium in Chester, Pennsylvania.

-Philadelphia was the second of eight American cities to have won titles in all four major leagues (MLB, NFL, NHL and NBA), and also has a title in soccer from the now-defunct North American Soccer League in the 1970s.
-The city's professional teams and their fans endured 25 years without a championship, from the 76ers 1983 NBA Finals win until the Phillies 2008 World Series win.
-The lack of championships was sometimes attributed in jest to the Curse of Billy Penn after One Liberty Place became the first building to surpass the height of the William Penn statue on top of City Hall's tower in 1987.
-After nine years passed without another championship, the Eagles won their first Super Bowl following the 2017 season.
-In 2004, ESPN placed Philadelphia second on its list of The Fifteen Most Tortured Sports Cities.
-Fans of the Eagles and Phillies were singled out as the worst fans in the country by GQ magazine in 2011, which used the subtitle of "Meanest Fans in America" to summarize incidents of drunken behavior and a history of booing.
+Philadelphia was the second of eight U.S. cities to win titles in all four major leagues, the MLB, NFL, NHL, and NBA.
+It won a title in soccer in the now-defunct North American Soccer League in 1973.
+Following the 76ers' victory over the Los Angeles Lakers in the 1983 NBA Finals, however, the city's professional teams and their fans endured 25 years without a championship in any professional sport until the Phillies won the 2008 World Series, defeating the Tampa Bay Rays.
+This quarter century without a championship for any Philadelphia sports team is sometimes described as the Curse of Billy Penn, a reference to a 1987 decision that permitted One Liberty Place to become the first building in city history to surpass the height of William Penn, a statue installed in 1894 atop City Hall.
+In 2004, during the city's championship drought, ESPN placed Philadelphia second on its list of "The Fifteen Most Tortured Sports Cities".
+The city's sports fans are often both praised and sometimes derided.
+In 2011, for instance, GQ magazine named Eagles and Phillies fans the nation's worst professional sports fans, describing them as the "Meanest Fans in America" in summarizing repeated incidents of their drunken behavior and long history of booing.